Medical Receptionist

 • Daily Financial Responsibilities

-• Health Insurance: Filing, Coding & Billing Overview
+• Health Insurance: Filing, Coding, and Billing Overview

 • Written Communication